 A new event also came into being when 13 women power-walked the New York Marathon wearing decorated bras to raise money for breast cancer research.
 Men and women around the country and abroad now join Walk the Walk marathons to keep raising money for this cause.

 Breast cancer is not the only cancer cause that raises money this way.
 The Light the Night Walk by the Leukemia & Lymphoma Society raises money to fund research for leukemia, lymphoma, Hodgkin disease, and myeloma.
 During the event, people carry lit up balloons to celebrate and honor the lives of those touched by cancer.
 There are also events like this for prostate cancer, lung cancer, colon cancer, and other cancers.

 9/11 and the War in Iraq

-It's Your Choice
+It is Your Choice

 US Department of Health and Human Services.
 The Surgeon General's call to action to prevent and decrease overweight and obesity.
 Rockville, MD: US Department of Health and Human Services, Public Health Service, Office of the Surgeon General; 2001.
 Available at: https://www.ncbi.nlm.nih.gov/books/NBK44206.
+Accessed June 24, 2021.